 Trust Your Nose!

-The next step in assessing your chicken’s freshness is the smell test.
-Fresh chicken smells mild and slightly sweet.
+The next step in assessing your freshness is the smell test.
+Fresh ones smells mild and slightly sweet.
 But when it’s spoiled, the scent is unmistakable.

-- Foul Smell: If your chicken smells sour or has an unpleasant odor like rotten eggs, it's a clear indicator that your raw ground chicken is no longer safe to eat.
+- Foul Smell: If it smells sour or has an unpleasant odor like rotten eggs, it's a clear indicator that your raw chicken is no longer safe to eat.
 This sour smell comes from bacteria that have started to break down the meat.

 - Unpleasant Smells: Even if the odor isn’t strong, any off-putting or unpleasant smells are a sign that your chicken is no longer fresh.